tremblay/HTML-Table-to-JSON/README.md

 This project is still in ALPHA, meaning it is not fully functional!

+The current version is .6

+The project currently works on most HTML tables.
+Testing will be added soon.
+After that, features similar to those in the javascript version (https://github.com/lightswitch05/table-to-json) by @lightswitch05 will be added.

 ### Usage
 To get the parser, simply download the 4 php files in 'src.'
 To use, include HTMLTable2JSON.php in your php file, create a new HTMLTable2JSON object, and call tableToJSON($url, $headerOption)
 The header option indicates whether the first column should be used as a header for the entire row.
 Choosing TRUE results in cells arranged in an array, where each cell has properties of name, column title, row title, and span number.
 Choosing FALSE treats each cell as a value for the attribute indicated in the column header.
 With this option, rows are arranged in an array, with column_title : cell_title pairs as attributes.